Galious/weather-icons/README.md

 ### Dark Sky (not available any more)
 Here are all the possible icon names that were returned when calling the Dark Sky API:<br>
-icons codes : clear-day, clear-night, rain, snow, sleet, wind, fog, cloudy, partly-cloudy-day, partly-cloudy-night
+clear-day, clear-night, rain, snow, sleet, wind, fog, cloudy, partly-cloudy-day, partly-cloudy-night

 ### Pirate Weather
 Here are all the possible icon names returned when calling the Pirate Weather API:<br>